-After trying the Nutella Latte at Killer E.S.P., I wanted to make my own at home.
+After trying the Nutella Latte at (inspired location now closed), I wanted to make my own at home.
 I have been attempting different types of latte art with incredibly varying levels of success and finally found one that I can do consistently!

 As long as you have the right tools, this Nutella Latte comes together quickly and easily.
 Place a tablespoon or so of Nutella into the bottom of a wide mug large enough to hold roughly a cup of liquid.
 Pour in a double shot of hot espresso and stir until smooth.

-To steam the milk for the latte, I heated it (on the stove or in microwave) and transferred to a frothing pitcher.
-I used this milk frothing wand to briefly froth the milk before slowly pouring into the espresso.
+I now have an espresso machine to froth the milk.
+Without one, steam the milk by heating it (on the stove or in the microwave), transfer to a frothing pitcher, and use a handheld milk frother to create the right consistency.
+If using a non-dairy milk, it won’t steam as well without a professional espresso machine.
 I then swirled chocolate syrup around the top and pulled a toothpick in and out to create the pattern featured in the photos.

 Nutella Latte Recipe